Master of Computer Science

 Duration: 0.7 years part-time

-A Monash University Graduate Diploma of Computer Science, with at least a credit (60 per cent) average.
+A Monash University Graduate Diploma of Computer Science, with at least a credit (60 per cent) average or equivalent.

 Applicants must meet the English language requirements.

 University entrance requirements

 Minimum entrance requirements apply for admission to Monash University Australia.

 If you need help understanding the above entry requirements, reach out to our student consultants on our contact us page and schedule a booking for a chat.